-Flossing should be started when your child is around two to three years of age, under the direction of your child's dentist.
-Prior to this age, flossing is not necessary.
-Children usually need assistance with flossing until they are eight to 10 years of age.
+Flossing should start when your child is around ages 2 to 3, under the direction of your child's dentist.
+Before this age, flossing is not needed.
+Children usually need help with flossing until they are ages 8 to 10.

 The importance of flossing

-Brushing teeth properly and consistently helps to remove most dental plaque,but brushing alone cannot remove plaque that is located in places that a toothbrush cannot reach, particularly in between teeth.
+Brushing teeth properly and consistently helps remove most dental plaque.
+But, brushing alone can't remove plaque that is located in places that a toothbrush can't reach, particularly in between teeth and under the gums.
 In addition to removing plaque, flossing also helps to:

-Flossing should take place at least once a day for two to three minutes each time to be most effective.
+Your child should floss at least once a day for 2 to 3 minutes each time to be most effective.

 Types of dental floss

-Regular, consistent flossing is the single most important weapon against plaque, perhaps more important than the toothbrush.
+Regular, consistent flossing is the single most important weapon against plaque.
+It may be more important than the toothbrush.
 The different types of dental floss include the following:

 Waxed and unwaxed

 Your child's dentist or other oral healthcare provider can show you and your child how to floss.
 Methods include: